TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 ### Introduction

-Enumerables are a set of methods that are available on certain collections in Ruby.
-A collection, as used throughout this course, is a number of items that are grouped together into one Ruby object, like  an `Array` or `Hash`.
-These methods are handy for looping through the items in such a collection.
-They provide easy ways to perform common actions, and are among the most important tools for Rubyists.
+In Ruby, `Enumerable` is a module that provides a set of shared methods that are available to collection classes, such as `Array` or `Hash`.
+The basic requirement to use enumerable methods is that the collection class in question must have an `#each` method (further explained below).
+These enumerable methods are handy for searching or looping through a collection, and are among the most important tools for Rubyists.

-There is a lot here, but these are built-in to make your life easier.
-We will run you through the ones that you will most commonly use.
-This certainly is not an exhaustive list.
-At the end of this lesson there is a link for you to find out more about other methods beyond what we go through here.
+We will run through the enumerable methods that you will most commonly use and see out in the wild.
+This is certainly not an exhaustive list, so be sure to have a look at the [Ruby docs](https://ruby-doc.org/core-2.6/) to see what else Enumerable offers.

 It will be beneficial for you to code along to test the examples as you work through this lesson, either in IRB or [repl.it](https://repl.it/languages/ruby).